antonio-gil/Mp3Tag_WS_MetalArchives_Proxy/README.md

 Also, as this proxy handles the web scrapping part instead MP3Tag, data for tagging is sent in a different way (JSON instead raw HTML).

-As these changes are imcompatible with current versions of the scripts, I've added new versions of some of the scripts on this project, and can be found in the `MP3Tag_Scripts` folder.
+As these changes are incompatible with current versions of the scripts, I've added new versions of some of the scripts on this project, and can be found in the `MP3Tag_Scripts` folder.

 Included scripts are: